pdwarkanath/tinder/README.md

 Open tinder in web browser and login https://tinder.com/

 4. Run script
-Resize terminal window so that like button is visible.
-Move mouse there and run the script (see video for illustration)
+Resize terminal window so that like button (heart symbol aka right swipe) is visible.
+Move mouse pointer there and run the script (see video for illustration)

 ```
 python tinder.py